lydiahefel/lydiahefel/README.md

 ### Hi, I'm Lydia!

-⚡ I'm a first year student at Chaminade University of Honolulu, Hawai`i.
+⚡ I am an undergraduate student at Chaminade University of Honolulu, Hawai`i.

-⚡ I'm a data science and computer science double major.
+⚡ I am double majoring in data science and computer science.
 <!--
 **lydiahefel/lydiahefel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.